palbarede/plot-counters/README.txt

 * duplicated date.

-A data file must remaining easy to read and write in text editor.
+Data file must remain readable and writable with only text editor.

 To do :